Telephone

 • Is there waste in the form of time, materials or other resources that cause productivity rates to be reduced or operating expenses to be inflated?
 Is there a way to reduce or eliminate this waste?

 • How are products organized within the distribution center?
-Are there ways to optimize the way products are stored to reduce manpower requirements to store and retrieve goods and to pick outbound orders?
-Is there too much motion and searching required to locate products and how can the amount of travel time and search time be reduced to eliminate waste?
+Are there ways to optimize the way that products are stored: to reduce the manpower required to store and retrieve goods; and to pick outbound orders?
+Is there too much motion and searching required to locate products?
+How can the amount of travel time and search time be reduced to eliminate waste?

-• What type of improved standardized processes and technologies are available to enable improved customer service levels?
+• What type of standardized processes and technologies are available to enable improved customer service levels?

-• Is there obsolete inventory or excess inventories that are being held in the distribution center?
+• Is there obsolete inventory or excess inventory being held in the distribution center?
 Are lean processes available to better control inventory and to reduce the amount of slow moving inventory being held?

 • Are there opportunities to streamline the transportation shipping process for distribution operations that ship small parcels and LTL?
 Are package or load consolidation opportunities available?
 Is the transportation planning function engineered to be optimized?

-• Are there opportunities to reduce space consumption in the warehouse by analyzing and optimizing slotting, rack elevations, storage media, product flow and operating processes?
+• Are there opportunities to reduce warehouse space requirements by analyzing and optimizing slotting, rack elevations, storage media, warehouse layout, product flow, and operating processes?

 • What performance measurements should be put into place to measure continuous improvement in the distribution center?
-What is the best way to measure shipment accuracy and productivity rates?
-How does your performance level compare to other firms and is your distribution operation as good as you think it is?
+What is the best way to measure shipment accuracy and labor productivity?
+How does your company's performance level compare to other firms and is your distribution operation as good as you think it is?

-• How can activity based costing help us to understand where we spend our money at a transactional level so that we can understand the economic value associated with deploying lean distribution principles?
+• How can activity based costing provide an understanding of where money is being spent at a transactional level?
+How can this information provide value when deploying lean distribution principles?

-• Are there incentive systems that can be put in place to motivate employees to improve the quality of the operation and to contribute ideas that help to reduce waste?
+• Are labor incentive systems available to motivate employees to improve the quality and efficiency of the operation?
+Can incentives be used to encourage the contribution of ideas that help to reduce waste?
 How should these programs be structured - individual versus team-based versus gain-share?

 • Kaizen